AD-Vega/rtl-power-fftw/README.md

 This should make the `rtl_power_fftw` binary in the build directory.
 If you copy it into a directory in your `PATH`, you can call it from everywhere.
-The install bit of the cmake is still in the TODO phase...
+You can also do `make install` and by default it will be copied to `/usr/local/bin`.

 ##TODO:

-  - cmake install/uninstall
   - ... (there's allways something, isn't it?!)

-Many thanks to Andrej Lajovic for cleaning up the C++ code and implementing a better buffer handling system.
+Many thanks to Andrej Lajovic for cleaning up the C++ code, implementing a better buffer handling system and relentlessly improving the program.